Education Research Current About VU Amsterdam NL

 Research

-In her doctoral research at the University of Amsterdam (department of organizational psychology), Judith focused on the question how workers can achieve change through proactive coping: all future-oriented efforts through which people try to improve the future situation or their position in it.
+Judith is interested in how workers and organizations can cope with challenges in a more proactive manner.
+In her doctoral research at the University of Amsterdam (department of organizational psychology), Judith focused on how workers use proactive coping – all future-oriented efforts through which people try to improve the future situation or their position in it – to prevent or mitigate their experience of job insecurity.
 The results showed, among other things, that the type and amount of proactive coping that workers use can help them to minimize their future experience of job insecurity.

 Judith has experience with both qualitative and quantitative research methods, including: